stonepros/stone/doc/stonefs/mantle.rst

 to add new metrics without having to change the API on the Lua side; we want the API to grow and shrink as we explore which metrics matter.
-The downside of this approach is that the person programming Lua balancer policies has to look at the Ceph source code to see which metrics are exposed.
+The downside of this approach is that the person programming Lua balancer policies has to look at the Stone source code to see which metrics are exposed.
 We figure that the Mantle developer will be in touch with MDS internals anyways.

 The metrics exposed to the Lua policy are the same ones that are already stored